-All foods available for sale to students from fundraisers in HFC public schools must comply with the Connecticut Nutrition Standards (CNS).
-All beverages available for sale to students from fundraisers in HFC public schools must comply with the USDA's Smart Snacks nutrition standards (81 FR 50131) and any stricter requirements of the state beverage statute (C.G.S.
+All foods and beverages available for sale to students from fundraisers in non-HFC public schools must comply with the USDA's Smart Snacks nutrition standards (81 FR 50131).
+Beverages must also comply with any stricter requirements of the state beverage statute (C.G.S.
 Section 10-221q).
+In addition to these nutrition standards, fundraisers on school premises must comply with the following federal and state requirements: